insin/DOMBuilder/docs/index.rst

        html.P("Paragraph two")
      );

-...would produce a DOM element corresponding to the following HTML:
+...would produce a DOM Element corresponding to the following HTML:

 .. code-block:: html